Kindberg

-Kindberg is a municipality in the district of Bruck-Mürzzuschlag in Styria, Austria.
+Kindberg is a municipality with a population in 2023 of 8,183 in the district of Bruck-Mürzzuschlag in Styria, Austria.
 Kindberg's landmark is the Kindberger Zunftbaum, an approximately 30-metre high wooden pole on the main square.

 Geography

 Kindberg lies in the valley of the Mürz about 17 km northeast of Bruck an der Mur and about 20 km southwest of Mürzzuschlag.

 History

 In the 8th century, the first Bavarian settlers settled in the Mürztal.
 More intensive settlement and clearing took place in the 12th century.
 On 8 May 1267 one of the worst earthquakes in Austria's history occurred near Kindberg.

 Between 1779 and 1786 one of the most terrible series of murders in Austria took place: A 30-year-old servant ("the Herzlfresser") killed six women and ate the heart of two of them.

-Kindberg is well-known for its flower decorations.
+Kindberg is well known for its flower decorations.
 In the European competition "Entente Florale Europe" Kindberg was awarded a gold medal in 2003 and a silver medal in 1997 in the category "city".

 In 2020, a fragment of a meteorite weighing 233 grams was found in Kindberg - the first discovery of an Austrian meteorite in 44 years.